Spacecraft-Code/quickstart/docker/README.md

 * docker
 * docker-compose

-## Builing, running, and simulating data in Yamcs
+## Building, running, and simulating data in Yamcs

 Here are some commands to get things started: